81 Important agile terminologies you need to know

 Learning all the Agile terminologies can be a little overwhelming, but once you get the hang of it, everything falls into place.

-This glossary is there to help you navigate the complicated world of Agile by giving you definitions that you need to understand Agile and how everything works together.
+This Agile terminology glossary is to help you navigate the complicated world of Agile by giving you definitions that you need to understand Agile better and how everything works together.

 I know that with enough exposure to Agile, you’ll have all these terms and their functions by heart in time.